Mystler/SeraphimWatchFace/README.md

 Seraphim Watch Face
 ===================

-A simple watch face for Android Wear that features the Seraphim logo background and a date display.
+A simple watch face for Android Wear that features the Seraphim logo background.
+A date display is at the top.
+The bottom display shows the battery levels of your phone and watch.

 Ambient mode is minimalistic and only shows a white analog clock.